 The parks of Potsdam form an artistic whole when taken together, even though there’s an eclectic mix of styles across the landscapes.
-The Norse Garden with pines, the Sicilian Garden with palms, and the Paradise Garden with exotic flowers are examples of the different interests in close proximity.
+The Norse Garden with pines, the Sicilian Garden with palms, and the Paradise Garden with exotic flowers are examples of the different styles and atmospheres in close proximity.
 Greenhouses grow fruits and nurseries help to protect rare species.
 The botanical garden on the site was not founded until 1950, but it continues the tradition of caring for the natural environment.

 Nearly 200 years of construction and landscaping are captured within the site—it is impossible for a visitor to see everything in one day.
 The most popular route begins at Sanssouci Palace and its terraced garden designed by Frederick the Great to grow grapes for wine.
 Walking to the west, the paths lead through different areas with hedge art, ponds, and layers of garden beds.
 After passing through dense trees, the path intersects with the grand boulevard of grass leading to the Orangery Palace.
 Further on, the trees taper until the path ends at an enormous lawn in front of the impressive New Palace.